 But the principles of good design are timeless.
-And if you only focus on the very latest work, you’re missing out on decades-worth of beautiful, functional and brilliant logo design from the industry’s most famous designers.
+And if you only focus on the very latest work, you’re missing out on decades-worth of beautiful, functional and brilliant logo design from the industry’s most famous graphic designers.

 In this post, we look back at seven logos created by some of the 20th century’s greatest creatives, and consider what lessons they contain for designers working today.